PendingUsername/net_web_apps/README.md

 # Project 1 - Ping Tool with Python and Data Visualization

 ## Overview
+**Note: Only works on UNIX based systems.
+Working on Windows compatibility.

 This project is a simple Python-based tool that allows users to ping a specific host and visualize the results in their web browser.
 It uses the `Bottle` web framework to serve the web interface and `Tkinter` for a simple GUI.
 The ping results are displayed as both raw output and a bar chart generated using `matplotlib` to visualize response times.